 According to a major new study, untreated hearing loss has serious emotional and social consequences.
 “This study debunks the myth that untreated hearing loss…is a harmless condition," said James Firman, EdD, president and CEO of The National Council on the Aging.
 The survey of 2,300 hearing impaired adults age 50 and older found that those with untreated hearing loss were more likely to report depression, anxiety and paranoia; therefore, they were less likely to participate in organized social activities, compared to those who wear hearing aids.

-Hearing loss is one of the most prevalent chronic conditions in Delaware, Maryland and Virginia.
+Hearing loss is one of the most prevalent chronic conditions in Delaware and Maryland.
 There are several million Americans living on the eastern seaboard, who are over the age of 65 and who have a hearing loss severe enough to require a hearing device.
 Sadly, only about two out of five older Americans with hearing loss, as well as, one out of seven middle-aged Americans with hearing loss use a hearing aid!

 Consequences of Untreated Hearing Loss